 Federal Work-Study (FWS)

-Money earned through FWS can be used to help pay for any educational expenses such as fees, tuition, housing, books, supplies, etc. It’s important to remember that you are responsible for determining where the money is allocated: earnings are not automatically applied to tuition or fees, rather you will receive a biweekly payroll disbursement.
+Money earned through federal work study can be used to help pay for any educational expenses such as tuition, fees, housing, books, supplies, etc. It’s important to remember that you are responsible for determining where the money is allocated: earnings are not automatically applied to tuition or fees, rather you will receive a biweekly payroll disbursement.

 - Select the My Info tab